gatsbyjs/gatsby/packages/gatsby-plugin-page-creator/README.md

 ```

 **NOTE**: The above code snippet will only stop the creation of the `/blog` page, which is defined as a React component.
-This plugin does not affect programmatically generated pages from the [createPagesAPI] (https://www.gatsbyjs.org/docs/node-apis/#createPages).
+This plugin does not affect programmatically generated pages from the [createPagesAPI](https://www.gatsbyjs.org/docs/node-apis/#createPages).

 #### Ignore Options